Welcome to the Birds of North America Online!

 Subscriptions are available for as little as $5 for 30 days of full access!
 If you would like to subscribe to BNA Online, just visit the Cornell Lab of Ornithology E-Store.

-The Laughing Gull is a small, black-hooded gull that nests in colonies of up to 25,000 pairs on sandy or rocky shores and on salt-marsh islands along the Atlantic and Gulf coasts of North America, as well as on some Caribbean islands, the Gulf of California, and along the Pacific coast of Mexico.
-Its light, buoyant flight and lilting, laughing call are a familiar sight and sound along the coast.
-This species has adapted well to the presence of people, gathering around picnic groups for handouts, following fishing boats, or waiting about docks for fishermen.
+This small, black-hooded gull nests in colonies of up to 25,000 pairs on sandy or rocky shores and on salt-marsh islands along the Atlantic and Gulf coasts of North America, as well as on some Caribbean islands, the Gulf of California, and along the Pacific coast of Mexico.
+Its light, buoyant flight and lilting, laughing call are a familiar sight and sound on these coasts.
+This species has adapted well to the presence of humans, gathering around picnic groups for handouts, following fishing boats, or waiting about docks for fishermen.
 For many people along the Atlantic and Gulf coasts, the laughing call and delicate head tosses of this lovely gull are harbingers of spring.
-In mid-April pairs touch down on sandy beaches or salt-marsh wrack to begin courtship, their dark gray mantles silky and soft, their vibrant black heads gleaming in the sun, their dark eyes ringed with narrow white eye-crescents, and their exaggerated head tosses and graceful Facing-away Displays, a courtship dance all their own.
+In mid-April pairs touch down on sandy beaches or salt-marsh wrack to begin courtship, their dark gray mantles silky and soft, their vibrant black heads gleaming in the sun, their dark eyes ringed with narrow white eye-crescents, and their exaggerated head tosses and graceful Facing-away Displays a courtship dance all their own.

 After an extensive period of postbreeding wandering up and down the coast, East Coast Laughing Gulls migrate south down the Atlantic and Gulf coasts to South America; Pacific Coast breeders disperse northward to the Salton Sea in southern California and migrate south to winter from southern Mexico to Peru.
 Here the birds seek habitats similar to those chosen on their breeding grounds—harbors, estuaries, and coastal lagoons.
 Many remain in the southern United States during the winter, feeding on fish, crustaceans, worms, carrion, and garbage.

-Extirpated from many coastal colonies in the late 1800s and early 1900s by eggers and the millinery trade, the Laughing Gull expanded its range and numbers early in the twentieth century only to be devastated later by competition with larger gulls expanding their range southward.
-Today the Laughing Gull is increasing in much of its range, recently nesting in New York State for the first time in 100 years.
+Extirpated from many coastal colonies in the late 1800s and early 1900s by eggers and the millinery trade, the Laughing Gull expanded its range and numbers early in the 20th century only to be devastated later by competition with larger gulls expanding their range southward.
+Today the Laughing Gull is increasing in much of its range, and indeed is the most abundant breeding seabird along the U.S. East Coast, Maine to Florida.
+Numbers can change rapidly.
 There and elsewhere, it has adapted to feeding on landfills and mowed fields surrounding airports, posing a hazard to aircraft.
+As a result, this species has been managed (culled) near large airports such as John F. Kennedy in New York City.
+And management (culling of eggs and adults) is ongoing near breeding colonies of endangered terns on islands in the Gulf of Maine.